jackcannon/swiss-node/README.md

 ```

 Get a file path from the user, with the intention of saving a file to that path.

+Note: Handles symlinks and resolves macOS aliases to their actual location.

+Note: Accepts both relative and absolute paths as startPath (relative will not allow navigating up from the CWD)

 ```typescript
 const HOME_DIR = '/Users/user/Documents';